Will007-max/Will007-max.github.io/_posts/2021-03-29-first_project.md

 It is usually established that emotion detection in speech may be done through linguistics (words are used for semantics) and/or paralinguistics (acoustic waves from audio).

 Talking about transformers, in the case of speech emotion recognition, we can ask to ourselves if the trained *contextual* representations of raw audio (obtained from Wav2Vec for instance) also contain emotional content.
-To answer this question, it might be interesting to compare performance resulting of the use of these representations to performance with other descriptors like the spectrogram features or Mel-Frequency Cepstral Coefficients (MFCC) resulting from Fourier analysis of the audio file in the frequency domain.
+To answer this question, it might be interesting to compare performance resulting of the use of these representations to performance with other descriptors like the spectrogram features or Mel-Frequency Cepstral Coefficients (MFCC) following Fourier analysis of the audio file in the frequency domain.